consumerio/api.consumernotebook.com/api.rst

 ========= ======== ======= ======================================================
 Argument  Type     Default
 ========= ======== ======= ======================================================
-page      integer  1       A page of 20 lists. from_date datetime n/a     Return only lists added after this time to_date   datetime n/a     Return only lists created before this time depth     integer  0       0=titles/description/uri/added; 1=Includes products
+page      integer  1       A page of 20 lists.
+Defaults to 1. from_date datetime n/a     Return only lists modified after this time to_date   datetime n/a     Return only lists modified before this time depth     integer  0       0=titles/description/uri/added; 1=Includes products
 ========= ======== ======= ======================================================